CelloGithub/MMMAutoplayer/README.md

-autoplayer.lua is designed for Keyboard use NewAutoplayer.lua is designed for mobile use (altough not tested yet)
+autoplayer.lua is designed for Keyboard use.

+NewAutoplayer.lua is designed for mobile use. (altough not tested yet)